-The Land Use and Housing elements of the Comprehensive Plan are outdated.
+D. The Land Use and Housing elements of the Comprehensive Plan are outdated.

 - Since the previous AI which was conducted in 2018, the only change to Passaic County's comprehensive Master Plan was the addition of the Green Stormwater Infrastructure Element on November 29, 2018.
 Other elements of its comprehensive plan have not been updated for almost a decade or more.
 Significant changes in the housing market for both renters and homebuyers have occurred since then.
 One way to decrease segregation is through improved land use policies that emphasize higher density housing, which is often a more affordable option.
+It should be noted, that in accordance with the NJ Municipal Land Use Law, municipalities have the ultimate decision-making powers relating to land use in their communities.
+Counties can only review and comment on ingress and egress onto County roads and how new development will impact the flow of water onto County roads.

-Planning documents in some municipalities are not consistent with fair housing laws.
+E. Planning documents in some municipalities are not consistent with fair housing laws.